MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-5.0.0/using-experimental-modules.md

 names have been shortened to provide shorter names and avoid name conflicts with existing, non-experimental cmdlets.

-The experimental modules use the following naming convention:
+The experimental modules use the following naming convention: `AzureRM.*.Experiments`.

-- AzureRM.Compute.Experiments
-- AzureRM.Websites.Experiments

 This naming convention is similar to the naming of Preview modules: `AzureRM.*.Preview`.
 Preview modules differ from experimental modules.
 Preview modules implement new functionality of Azure services that is only available as a Preview offering.
 Preview modules replace existing Azure PowerShell modules and use the same cmdlet and parameter names.

 ## How to install an experimental module